blaketilghman/blaketilghman/README.md

 # <span style="color:darkorange" align="center"> Hello, I'm Blake ｜ 你好，我是狄博磊 ｜ Olá, eu sou Blake </span>

-I'm a passionate security consultant with a focus on webapp and network pentests.
+I'm a passionate security consultant with a focus on web application and network pentests.
 Feel free to connect with me!

 ---